antonym-io/hash-registry-example/README.md

 # Command-line tools

-In this GitHub repository we provide command line tools that provide examples of how to interact with the Antonym HashRegistry service via Node.js, and which can be used from the command line to both register and check hash values.
+In this GitHub repository we provide command line tools that provide examples of how to interact with the Antonym HashRegistry™ service via Node.js, and which can be used from the command line to both register and check hash values.

 To use these tools, you must have node.js installed.